stevef1uk/secure_packager/README.md

 - **Portable**: Multi-arch container images (linux/amd64, linux/arm64).

 Note: the recipient of the file should create the key pair and send the public key to be used to create the archive.
+Important: In this version only the top level files are actually encrypted

 Envelope encryption utilities for distributing data/models: